Installation#

 Find more information in the routing rules documentation.

-To configure the logging level for various classes, specify the path to the log.properties file by setting log.levels-file in serverConfig.
+To configure the logging level for classes, specify the path to the log.properties file by using log.levels-file in serverConfig.

 For additional configurations, use the log.* properties from the logging properties documentation and specify the properties in serverConfig.